|

 amount of whiskey lost or asking for an abatement

 of the tax."
+The shareholders

 of the A. Overholt Distilling Company, whose